Pixel 8a

-The Pixel 8a is an Android smartphone designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Pixel 8a is an Android-based smartphone designed, developed, and marketed by Google as part of its Google Pixel product line.
 It serves as a mid-range variant within the Pixel 8 series.
-Pixel 8a shares a similar design with the rest of the Pixel 8s, with the major differences between them being the thinner camera visor and the entire back cover being separable.
+Pixel 8a shares a similar design with the rest of the Pixel 8s, with the major differences between them being the thinner camera visor.
 The device has similar features and functionality with the Pixel 8, with the main focus of this phone being the AI tools that come bundled with it.

 History

 The Pixel 8a was announced and made available for pre-order in the US on May 7, 2024.
 Unlike most previous A-series Pixel phones, the Pixel 8a was not announced at the annual Google I/O event, instead coming a week earlier.